 Both $\SpG{}[\oL(1)]$ and $\SpG_{\BH}$ admit model structures with weak equivalences determined by the underlying equivalences in $\SpG$; although~\cite{BlumbergHill-GSymmetric} works with the stable equivalences, the arguments clearly hold for the Borel equivalences as well.
 In $\SpG{}[\oL(1)]$, the fibrations are also determined by the forgetful functor to $\SpG$.

-Note that the lax symmetric monoidal fibrant replacement functor $R_{G}$ on $\SpG$ induces a lax symmetric monoidal fibrant replacement functor on $\SpG{}[\oL(1)]$: as the fibrations in $\SpG$ and $\SpG{}[\oL]$ are the same, $R_{G} X$ is clearly fibrant, and a straightforward verification shows that $R_{G}$ is lax symmetric monoidal on $\SpG{}[\oL(1)]$.
+Note that the lax symmetric monoidal fibrant replacement functor $R_{G}$ on $\SpG$ induces a lax symmetric monoidal fibrant replacement functor on $\SpG{}[\oL(1)]$: as the fibrations in $\SpG{}[\oL]$ are the maps whose underlying maps in $\SpG$ are fibrations, $R_{G} X$ is clearly fibrant, and $R_{G}$ inherits a lax symmetric monoidal structure on $\SpG{}[\oL(1)]$.

 The point of introducing this setup is that for the model $\tEOG{\oL}$, $\Sigma^{\infty}\tEOG{\oL}$ is a commutative monoid in the weak symmetric monoidal structure on $\oL(1)$-spectra and therefore

 is a strong symmetric monoidal functor from orthogonal $G$-spectra to the category of $J(\Sigma^{\infty}\tEOG{\oL})$-modules in $\SpG_{\BH}$.
 The following theorem is an immediate consequence of the construction.